 That being said, certain traits tend to make Cane Corsos good service dogs.
 For one, they are intelligent and easily trainable.
 They also have a natural protective instinct, which can benefit many situations.

 Additionally, Cane Corsos are generally very loyal and devoted to their owners – another essential trait for a service dog.
 Cane Corsos can make good service dogs with the right personality and skills.

 However, it is essential to remember that every dog is different, and not all Cane Corsos will be suited for this type of work.

 What Training Will a Cane Corso Have to Complete to Be a Service Dog?

-If you are considering a Cane Corso as a service dog, it is essential to know that they will need to undergo extensive training.
+Considering a Cane Corso as a service dog, it is essential to know that they will need extensive training.
 This training should begin when they are puppies and continue throughout their lives.

 Your Cane Corso will need to learn basic obedience commands, how to behave in public, and special skills specific to its owner’s needs as a disability assistance dog.

 What Skills Do Service Dogs Need to Learn?

 Service dogs must be able to perform various tasks depending on their owner’s needs.
 Some common skills that service dogs may need to learn include the following: